jmbayu/simon/README.md

 #### Traefik Configuration Example

-For Docker Compose with Traefik the below compose file can be used; it will provide reverse proxy ith TLS support, you only need to provide the `HOST` and `ACME_MAIL` environment variables:
+The compose file below can be used; it will provide a reverse proxy with TLS support.
+You only need to provide the `HOST` and `ACME_MAIL` environment variables:

 ```yaml
 services: